 In addition to listing the deck, we will also explain why some cards have been included or excluded, how some of the minions in the deck are best played, and what changes you can make to the deck.

 Note that to succeed with this deck (as with all decks), you need to make the correct decisions while playing.
 For this reason, we advise you to also read these two articles: Card Advantage and Why Am I Losing?.

 Mage is one of the best classes for a Basic deck due to the high power of its class cards.
-Removal spells like Frostbolt, Fireball, Polymorph and Flamestrike are amongst the most efficient cards in the game and will often create a Mana or card advantage in your favour.
+Removal spells like Frostbolt, , Polymorph and are amongst the most efficient cards in the game and will often create a Mana or card advantage in your favour.
 On top of this, the Mage Hero Power is perhaps the best in the game for controlling the board.
 Being able to deal 1 damage to anything, even if it is behind a Taunt, without taking damage yourself is an extremely powerful tool that can easily tip the balance of minion combat in your favour.

 In this section we will discuss some of the cards that have been chosen, how to use them effectively, and why they are chosen over other possibilities.
 Hopefully this will both help you to succeed with this deck, as well as inform your own deck building decisions in the future.